Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 deadline, the round must fall back to the Tier 1 consensus-bound digest.
 This is the safe degradation path, not a consensus failure.

-> Known exception: the experimental, default-off explicit-final proposal path
-> counts alignment over the unfiltered proposer set (not the active view).
-It is
-> flagged in-code as an outstanding F1 gap, but the intended disposition is
-> removal rather than repair/promotion; it must not be enabled as a production
-> consensus path.

 Examples with six active validators on a UNLReport-anchored view (validator_quorum threshold five, participant_aligned threshold four; six is the smallest view with a non-empty Tier 2 band and non-zero tolerated Byzantine count; at five validators